MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 1500 mins

+2022/05/27:

+1500<->3625

+1500 mins

+- charastistic equation
+- how to solve x, elimination, find pivot, give free variable a value, like 1,0 0,1
+- symmetric matrix, real eigen value
+- eigen vector perpendicular to each other
+- trace linear coefficient, constant term is determinant
+- set free variable to be 1, so pivot variable is -1

+3000 mins

+- eigen value will be added by a constant number, eigen vector will be unchanged
+-

+4500 mins

 ### Lecture 22
 2022/03/31: finished, the application of eigen value and eigen vector, difference equation, eigen value can describe how fast a series like fabonacci series evolves<br>
 2022/04/01: ② reviewed, 0412 minutes, how to derive A=S LAMBDA S^-1